nginxinc/nginx-azure-workshops/labs/lab12/readme.md

 ![AKS](media/aks-icon.png) ![NLK](media/nlk-icon.png)

-Now for the acutal Scaling Test!!
+Now for the actual Scaling Test!!
 Does the NLK Controller detect when you `scale your AKS Cluster nodes up/down` (Node Scaling)?
 You will test that now.

 1. Using the N4A web console, manually scale your `n4a-aks1 nodepool` from 3 to 5 workers.